strichliste/strichliste-backend/docs/Commands.md

 | userField  | Username field (default: uid)                                       |
 | emailField | Mailaddress field (default: false)                                  |
 | update     | Enable/Disable updating Mailaddress if user exists (default: false) |

+You can optionally run this commands as a cronjob, to adapt changed in your LDAP directory data.